Dog Bite Injury Statistics

 Bull Terriers and Kids!

 Some dogs get bred for their aggressive tendencies.
-Also, early socialization of the animal will help in lowering the dog’s tendency to bite or attack unprovoked.
+Also, the animal's early socialization will help lower the dog’s tendency to bite or attack unprovoked.

 Important: As the old saying goes: “there are no bad dogs, just bad owners.”
 Mistreated, abused, malnourished dogs remain more likely to bite than dogs cared for properly.